The Pussycat Dolls: Sexual image

 Following their performance on The X Factor: Celebrity in November 2019, the group were accused of over-sexualisation and being raunchy for wearing sheer PVC outfits.
 Over 400 viewers complained to British broadcast regulator Ofcom.
 Despite a more muted performance on Ant & Dec's Saturday Night Takeaway in February 2020 that poked fun at their X Factor performance and featured some censorship, Ofcom continued to receive complaints, albeit a smaller amount, about the group.
 Scherzinger spoke out against the media and negative coverage, comparing the group's message to American singer-songwriter Lizzo, an advocate for body awareness: "If you have people like Lizzo leading the movement of accepting yourself, and they don't get any criticism, then why are we getting this criticism?
 When we perform, we perform from a place of passion and power.
 We're not floundering out there just trying to be cute.
 We come like warriors out there, and people feel empowered by that."
-Barchar addressed the criticism of their second performance by saying, "Being on Ant & Dec's show was hysterical; they are so good at what they do, and the way they made light of the whole censorship thing was amazing.
+Bachar addressed the criticism of their second performance by saying, "Being on Ant & Dec's show was hysterical; they are so good at what they do, and the way they made light of the whole censorship thing was amazing.
 It's great that we got to be silly with it and we had a blast."
 She supported early comments by Scherzinger that the intention and aims of the group's performances were always about empowerment, saying, "Everyone has an opinion on what we do, and while I think the power of a woman can be intimidating, it's all about the intention of our performances".

 Wyatt has also defended the group's image by saying that it is an important message around female empowerment.
 During an appearance on The Morning Show, Wyatt talked about bringing her children to rehearsals: "[I love] teaching them what it means to be a Pussycat Doll and own your space as a female.
 I think it's a really positive and important message for my girls to see and understand what that means."
 Wyatt also stated during an interview with News.com.au that the reunion feels like unfinished business due to the Pussycat Dolls being misunderstood: "Luckily we have a presence online now and we can help people understand us, understand dance, understand what intention means as a performer ... there is still a conversation to be had, and the Pussycat Dolls are a little bit misunderstood by those who don’t seek to know who we are."
 This has also been echoed by Scherzinger who has since said, "We just want to say everything we do, we do it from a place of confidence ... only with the intention of inspiring and empowering each and every one of you ...
 And we just want to help some of you who are maybe struggling with stepping into your own power."